parischap/effect-libs/packages/ansi-styles/README.md

 <div align="center">

-# pretty-print
+# ansi-styles

-An [Effect](https://effect.website/docs/introduction) library that produces the string representation of any value, in Node or the browser.
-Similar to util.inspect but with plenty of extra options: **treeifying, coloring, sorting, choosing what to display and how to display it...**
+An [Effect](https://effect.website/docs/introduction) library for terminal output styling with ANSI colors and formats.
+This module also offers:

+- friendly logging (your formats when encapsulated in other objects will show as a meaningful name (e.g BoldRed))
+- context formatting, i.e. the ability to apply context-dependent formatting
+- equivalence of formats (for Effect users using the Equal.equals mechanism) .

-Non-recursive, tested and documented, 100% Typescript, 100% functional, 100% parametrizable.
+Tested and documented, 100% Typescript, 100% functional.

 Can also be used by non-Effect users.